krasninja/querycat/docs/input/ai.md

 - `QueryCat.Plugins.GigaChat`.
 The LLM developed by Sber Bank Russian company. https://giga.chat.
 - `QueryCat.Plugins.Ollama`.
 The framework for building and running language models on the local machine. https://ollama.com.

-There are two ways to setup the AI answer agent.
+There are two ways to set up the AI answer agent.

 1. Define the special `_ANSWER_AGENT`.
 Examples: